zjsunzone/Docs/[English]-Installation-Instructions.md

 ### Binary package based installation

-Windows version of the Platon binary download link is: [https://download.platon.network/0.3/platon-windows-x86_64-0.3.0.zip](https://download.platon.network/0.3/platon-windows-x86_64-0.3.0.zip) download.
+Windows version of the Platon binary download link is: [https://download.platon.network/platon-windows-amd64-bin.zip](https://download.platon.network/platon-windows-amd64-bin.zip) download.
 No installation is required after downloading, and it can be used directly by decompression.

 The extracted files should be as following:
 - `platon` client executable file
 - `ethkey` key generator
-- `ctool`  wasm contract deploy kit

 ### Installation via Chocolatey

-We use the Chocolatey package manager to install the required build tools.
-If you don't have Chocolatey, follow the instructions on [https://chocolatey.org](https://chocolatey.org).

 Start PowerShell as an administrator and install Platon using the choco command:

 ```
-choco install platonnetwork --version=0.3.0
+choco install platon --version=0.2.0
 ```

 You will find `platon`,`ethkey` in the default installation path `C:\ProgramData\chocolatey\bin`.